FLOCK4H/Cappy/README.md

 **Device wanting to join the network will be redirected to the `index.html` of the template, where after entering credentials and submitting, will be redirected to the `action.html`, that harvests those credentials and logs to the console.**

-# Troubleshoot
+## Troubleshooting

 There are numerous reasons for why the Cappy may not work, as it all depends on the network adapter, operating system, and machine capabilities itself.
-Currently, it's less likely that **Cappy will ever work on Android devices**.
+Carefully read the console when launching the framework, the errors can provide more information on what's going on.

 Here are the general steps on how to debug your issue:

 1. Ensure dependencies are installed manually